karthikb351/karthikb351/_drafts/_posts/why-i-m-joining-insider-in.md

 ---
-title: Why I've joined Insider
+title: I'm just joined Insider.in
 date: 2018-04-23 20:34:54 +0530
 layout: post
 permalink: "/blog/whats-next-for-me"
-description: 'Insider is a '
+description: After three years at HasGeek, this seems like the next logical step.
+  Here's what I'm going to be working on.
 categories: []
 ---
-Today is my first day at [Insider](https://insider.in) and after nearly three years at HasGeek - the first and only company I've worked at - it's awfully bittersweet to write this.
+Today is my first day at [Insider](https://insider.in), and after nearly three years at HasGeek - the first and only company I've worked at - it's awfully bittersweet to write this.

-I could not have found a better place to work at straight out of college.
-Nearly every opportunity I've gotten (and projects I've been involved with) can be traced back to HasGeek in some way.
+I could not have found a better place company to join straight out of college.
+Nearly every opportunity I've gotten (and things I've been involved with) can be traced back to HasGeek in some way.
 I owe [Kiran](https://twitter.com/jackerhack) and [Zainab](https://twitter.com/zainabbawa) immensely for giving me a chance then and for constantly backing me over the past three years.

 Of all the things I love about HasGeek, the one that I value the most is the unyielding set of principles with which Kiran and Zainab operate it.
+And it shows, because nearly everyone who as worked at HasGeek has internalized those principles in some way.

-[Free childcare at all the conferences](https://medium.com/hasgeek/we-have-childcare-facilities-droidconin-and-all-hasgeek-conferences-going-forward-70d520762a11), [100% open sourced tech](https://github.com/hasgeek), [matching donations of employees to causes they support](https://twitter.com/jackerhack/status/550953305845682176), [a no-questions-asked refund policy](https://hasgeek.com/about/policy/refunds) (even after the event), [a completely free job board](https://hasjob.co), the list goes on.
+There was always a simple lens through which every decision was made - "is this the most fair and honest way to do this?".
+For a bootstrapped company in a highly stressful and competitive space, you could easily justify not doing a lot of these things and nobody would question it.
+And yes, HasGeek had [free childcare at all the conferences](https://medium.com/hasgeek/we-have-childcare-facilities-droidconin-and-all-hasgeek-conferences-going-forward-70d520762a11), [100% open sourced their tech](https://github.com/hasgeek), [matched donations of employees to causes they support](https://twitter.com/jackerhack/status/550953305845682176), [implemented no-questions-asked refund policy](https://hasgeek.com/about/policy/refunds) (even after the event), [ran a completely free job board for the community](https://hasjob.co), and the list goes on.

 You'd be hard pressed to find a company that strives to be as fair, open, and inclusive as HasGeek does.

-I may not work there anywhere, but HasGeek has irreversibly shaped my outlook on things, and how to do them _right_.
+I may not work there anywhere, but HasGeek has irreversibly shaped my outlook on things, and how to do things _the right way_.

-Looking back at the last three years at HasGeek, I just realized that I need to try something new - if not anything else but for the sake of something new.
-After talking to [Neehar](https://twitter.com/neeharv), it became very apparent that Insider was the best next step I could take.
+That said, looking back at the last three years there, I've come to realize that I need to try something new - if not anything else but for the sake of something new.
+And after talking to [Neehar](https://twitter.com/neeharv), it became very apparent that Insider was the best next step I could take.

 ### What I'm doing at Insider

 Insider is a highly curated online ticketing and events platform.
-Part of my job is going to be working on their engineering team and across their tech stack (which is largely in JavaScript).
+Part of my job is going to be working on their engineering team and across their tech stack (which is largely in JavaScript) - something I've not had a chance to do much off.
+The prospect of working with a large(r) engineering team on a big product with millions of users is very exciting.

 The more interesting part, however, is that I'm also going to help build out the organizer and community tools on Insider.